Twin Flames releases new album Omen

-Indigenous folk band Twin Flames new album, “OMEN” is now available.
+Twin Flames is an Indigenous folk band.
+Their new album “OMEN” is available now.
 The group consists of Chelsey June, métis (Algonquin Cree) from Ottawa, and Jaaji, Inuk, and Mohawk from Nunavik.
 They are a husband and wife duo.

 Before becoming a group, Chelsey June and Jaaji had their own careers.
 They met on-set during the filming of APTN’s TAM (Talent Autochtones Musical).